ixd-physical-computing/IxD-PhysicalComputing-22/Week-5/Serial-output-lab.md

 }
 ```

-**p5.js Side**
+**Connection and p5.js**

 Open p5.serialcontrol, and keep it open.
 Scan your ports to make sure the Serial port that connects to your Arduino is appearing in the Info panel.
 Open the accompanying [p5 sketch](https://editor.p5js.org/sandpills/sketches/L2LESw-9E).
 Remeber to replace the line 2 `portName` variable with your own port.

 What's happening in the code?
 Let's break it down.

-First, don't forget to make sure the p5.serialport script is added in the `index.html` file.
 The `>` right underneth the Play / Stop buttons expands into your root files.
-You should see three files: `index.html` is the "homepage" of your website, it's essential since p5 sketches are browser-based. `style.css` is the stylesheet that defines the look of your html page. `sketch.js` is the content within the html page, and is the main file where the p5.js code happens.
-You were only able to use it because there was a p5.js library `<script>`referenced in the `index.html` file -- and now to use Serial control, have to add another `<script>` that supports these functions here.
-So navigate to the `index.html` file, see that under the `<head>` tag and below the other scripts, I've added in:
+You should see three:

+- `index.html` is the "homepage" of your website, it's essential since p5 sketches are browser-based.
+- `style.css` is the stylesheet that defines the look of your html page.
+- `sketch.js` is the content within the html page, and is the main file where the p5 code happens.

+You were only able to use p5 functions because there was a p5.js library `<script>`referenced in the `index.html` file -- and now to use Serial control, we'd also have to add a p5.serialport `<script>` that supports these functions.
+So navigate to the `index.html` file, and see that under the `<head>` tag and below the other scripts, I've added in:

 ```html
 <script